parnabghosh1004/Simple-AI-chatbot/README.md

 In my project i used the context of restuarant bot serving to a customer.

-A user friendly GUI using Tkinter is also included for better experience of the customer.
+A user friendly GUI using Tkinter is also included for better experience of the user.